Skip to main content

 Primary and secondary education

-State-funded education is not classed as a public fund for immigration purposes and can be accessed by a child regardless of their immigration status.
+State-funded education is not a public fund for immigration purposes and can generally be accessed by children living in the UK, regardless of immigration status.